nessan/utilities/docs/pages/Assertions.md

 You can often get around any issues by the judicious use of parentheses, but it is something to be aware of if you start to see weird compiler errors.

 > [!WARNING]
-> Microsoft's old traditional preprocessor is unhappy with some of our macros, but its newer, cross-platform-compatible one is fine. <br>
+> Microsoft's old traditional preprocessor is not happy with some of our macros, but its newer, cross-platform-compatible one is fine.
 > Add the `/Zc:preprocessor` flag to use that upgrade at compile time.
 > Our `CMake` module `compiler_init` does that automatically for you.